-Solvency Capital Requirement 2021 £'m 2020 £'m
+Solvency Capital Requirement 2022 £'m 2021 £'m

-Basic Solvency Capital Requirement 1.2 1.0
+Basic Solvency Capital Requirement 0.9 1.2

-Operational risk (S.25.01.21) 9.2 9.0
+Operational risk (S.25.01.21) 7.9 9.2

-Loss absorbing capacity of deferred taxes (0.4) (0.4)
+Loss absorbing capacity of deferred taxes (0.5) (0.4)

-Solvency Capital Requirement (SCR) 10.0 9.7
+Solvency Capital Requirement (SCR) 8.2 10.0

-&lt;sup>1The difference of £0.1m in the sum total is due to rounding

-LACDT recognises that a future loss in profits may also result in a reduction in associated tax liabilities, therefore reducing the potential impact to Own Funds.
-The LACDT assumes that the notional loss represented by the SCR occurs on the day after the valuation date (i.e., 1 January) rather than the valuation date itself (i.e., 31 December) and therefore profits arising only in the year prior to the valuation date are available to be carried forward to offset this notional loss.
+&lt;sup>1The difference of £0.1m in the sum total is due to rounding therefore reducing the potential impact to Own Funds.
+The LACDT assumes that the notional loss represented by the SCR occurs on the day after the valuation date (i.e., 1 January) rather than the valuation date itself (i.e., 31 December) and therefore profits arising only in the year to the valuation date are available to be carried forward to offset this notional loss.